lateraluz/CPlusPlus-SDL2-SnakeGame/README.md

 # Snake Game

-This is a classic Game Snake, it was Developed with Visual C++ 2022:
+This is a classic Snake Game, it was Developed with Visual C++ 2022:

 It uses:
 1. SDL2 Library